Are we a good match?

 Luxury or mid-level on safari with MB Safaris?
 What's the difference?

-**** mid-level is comfortable.
-Good beds and linens, en-suite bathrooms, flush toilets, good service, nice pool area, good food, and very good game viewing.
+**** Mid-level is comfortable.
+Good beds and linens, generous en-suite bathrooms, good service, nice pool area, good food, friendly staff; and very good game viewing.

-***** Luxury is a step up: good beds and linens, extras like bush chic decor and big suites with verandas, spacious full en-suite bathrooms, sophicticated finishes, great service, well-stocked bar, curio shop, Internet, aircon in-suite where possible, great food, nice extra touches like additional outside showers, turn-downs and pillow chocolates, and very good game viewing.
+***** Luxury is a step up: good beds and linens, extras like bush chic decor and big suites with verandas, spacious full en-suite bathrooms, sophisticated finishes, great service, well-stocked bar, curio shop, Internet, aircon in-suite where possible, great food, nice extra touches like additional outside showers, turn-downs and pillow chocolates; and very good game viewing.

-****** At the very top is Ultra-luxury: sumptuous bush palaces with crystal and silver tableware, Persian carpets, enormous suites, full bathrooms, splash pool per suite, luxurious finishes, good artworks, gourmet meals, bathrobes and slippers, binoculars, exclusive curio shops, and lots of small extras, and very good game viewing.
+****** Ultra-luxury is at the top: sumptuous bush palaces with crystal and silver tableware, Persian carpets, enormous suites, full bathrooms, splash pool per suite, luxurious finishes, good artworks, gourmet meals, bathrobes and slippers, binoculars, exclusive curio shops, and lots of small extras; and very good game viewing.

 What on earth is a 'Meru' tent?

-It's a big, sturdy, canvas-sided double room.
+It's a big, sturdy, canvas-sided double room/tent.
 You can stand up in it.
-It has two full-sized, proper beds in it, or a King size double bed, as well as a cupboard for your clothing.
+It has two full-sized, regular beds with mattresses in it, or a King size double bed, space to walk around it, a small dressing table, chair as well as a cupboard for your clothing.
 At the back of the tent, you'll find an en-suite bathroom with all modern conveniences.